-The coat of arms on the right was the original coat of arms granted to the family of Cliburn, of the City of Cliburn in the County of Westmorland, in c.
-1584-1585.1Ewbank Extracts from “Northern Notes and Queries devoted to the Antiquities of Northumberland, Cumberland, Westmorland and Durham” edited by Henry Reginald Leighton 1906-7 published by ME Dodds of Newcastle.
-[2007 online edition University of California] This is the family from which our ancestor Joshua Clyburn descended.
+The coat of arms on the left represents the original arms granted around 1584-1585 to the Cliburn family of Cliburn in Westmorland County.1Ewbank Extracts from “Northern Notes and Queries devoted to the Antiquities of Northumberland, Cumberland, Westmorland and Durham” edited by Henry Reginald Leighton 1906-7 published by ME Dodds of Newcastle.
+[2007 online edition University of California] This is the family from which our ancestor, Joshua Clyburn, descended.
+These arms were described as “argent, three chevronels interlaced in base and a chief sable,” with a crest featuring a “demi wolf proper, rampant and regardant.”
+(Click here for descriptions and definitions of these heraldry terms.)

 “To this the motto of the Cliburn (Clibborn) family seems to bear witness.
 This could not possibly belong to an earlier time, for only late in the days of Edward III [who ruled from 1327 to 1377] did that family assume the name of Cliburn.
 The motto, interesting I think as a rare example of a medieval English motto, was “Ne lof clibbor ne(na) sceame (neither praise clings nor disgrace/shame), and was handed down with various loppings till in the seventeenth century it came to the unmeaning ‘Clibbor ne sceame.’…The dialect of the deed as might be conjectured from the position of Cumberland – a borderland inhabited by mixed races – shows disintegration of the inflectional endings and of other grammar, as does the motto quoted above (with ‘sceame’ for ‘sceamu’); and one traces in it, in the matrix of the Anglo-Saxon: Gaelic, Cymric and Norse.”